sang-phan1194/sourceCode-perfume-web-1022/README.md

 # sourceCode-perfume-web-1022
 An E-commercial website selling perfume <br/>
-Tech stacks: <br />
-ReactJS as main stack <br/>
-Redux (Toolkit & React- Redux) for state management. <br/>
-React-router-dom for setting up routing. <br/>
-Firebase for database. <br/>
-Styled with SASS (Grid and flex for responsive), Bootstrap icon and React-loading-skeleton.

 #Features:
 - View the products, sort them by name or price (asc or desc). <br/>